Hertfordshire Cohort Study

 The Hertfordshire Cohort Study (HCS) comprises a nationally unique study of 3,000 men and women born during the period 1931-1939 and still resident in the English county of Hertfordshire during the 1990s.
-The HCS was initiated, developed and is maintained by the MRC Lifecourse Epidemiology Unit, University of Southampton.
+The HCS was initiated, developed and is maintained by the MRC Lifecourse Epidemiology Centre, University of Southampton.

 The principal objective of the study is to evaluate the relationship between early (prenatal and early postnatal) growth, genetic influences, adult lifestyle and the risk of common age-related disorders such as osteoporosis, osteoarthritis, sarcopenia, type 2 diabetes and cardiovascular disease.